Myelography: Decline in use due to MRI

-Nowadays, MRI is used for most investigations previously performed by myelography.
-This has many advantages and does not require contrast fluid to be injected into the spine.
-However, a CT myelogram may be useful for patients who cannot undergo MRI (e.g., those with pacemakers or cochlear implants), or for those in whom MRI provides limited information (e.g., those with extensive metal in the spine).
+Nowadays, MRI has all but replaced myelography.
+MRI is preferable because injection of contrast medium into the spinal canal is infrequently needed for better images.
+However, a CT myelogram may be useful for patients who cannot undergo MRI (e.g., those with pacemakers or cochlear implants).
+CT is preferred when MRI images are limited by metallic artifact from titanium disc replacement implants, screws, and other metals reactive with MRI device components.

 Contrast agent

 Prior to the late 1970s, iofendylate (trade names: Pantopaque, Myodil) was the radiocontrast agent typically employed in the procedure.
 It was an iodinated oil-based substance that the physician performing the spinal tap usually attempted to remove at the end of the procedure.
 This step was both difficult and painful and complete removal could not always be achieved.
 The process of removing the contrast agent necessitated removing some of the patient's CSF along with it and the resulting deficiency of CSF gave rise to severe headache if the patient was raised from the prone position, requiring bed rest in the laying position.
 Moreover, iofendylate's persistence in the body might sometimes lead to arachnoiditis, a potentially painful and debilitating lifelong disorder of the spine.
 This led to extensive litigation around the world since the substance was administered to millions of myelography patients over the course of more than three decades.
-After water-soluble agents (such as metrizamide) became available it was no longer necessary to remove the contrast agent as it would eventually be absorbed into the body although the water-soluble agent sometimes gave rise to severe headaches if it got into the head, requiring bed rest in the upright position.
+After water-soluble agents (such as metrizamide) became available it was no longer necessary to remove the contrast agent as it would eventually be absorbed into the body, although the water-soluble agent sometimes gave rise to severe headaches if it got into the head, requiring bed rest in the upright position.